-Lawmakers and the insurance industry created property and casualty guaranty funds over 45 years ago to address a public policy imperative: Insurance contracts should be honored even if an insurance company fails.
+Lawmakers and the insurance industry created property and casualty guaranty funds in the late 1960's to address a public policy imperative: Insurance contracts should be honored even if an insurance company fails.
 While Florida Statute 631.902 provides the "purpose" for the legislation creating the Florida Workers' Compensation Insurance Guaranty Association ("FWCIGA" or "Association"), the goal of the organization is to protect injured workers.

-In 2018 there was one insurance company liquidation that impacted FWCIGA.
-In January, the Florida domiciled Insurance Company of the Americas was liquidated and resulted in only 13 claims being transitioned to FWCIGA due to a long term run off.
-The bulk of the activity in 2018 related to the November 2017 liquidation of the Guarantee Insurance Company that resulted in over 2,000 claims being transferred to the FWCIGA.
-Guarantee Insurance Company's open claim count in Florida was 1,294 as of the November 2017 liquidation date and ballooned to over 2,000 claims due to a large volume of claim checks that were never mailed and premature claim closings.
-Guarantee Insurance Company's liquidation impacted over 8,000 policyholders and FWCIGA has processed in excess of 300 returned premium claims totaling \$1.76 million.
-New liquidations always have challenges, but working together with the Florida liquidation offices and the National Conference of Insurance Guaranty Funds, our efforts have focused on making sure Florida claimants and policyholders have the information they need about the liquidation process and that injured workers continue to receive their workers' compensation benefits timely.
+In 2019 there was one insurance company liquidation that impacted FWCIGA.
+In May, the Wisconsin domiciled Northwestern National Insurance Company was liquidated and resulted in only four claims being transitioned to FWCIGA due to a long term run off.
+Total exposure for Northwestern National is estimated to be just over \$300,000.

+The bulk of the activity in 2019 again related to the November 2017 liquidation of the Guarantee Insurance Company.
+Guarantee Insurance Company's claim count in Florida was 1,294 as of the November 2017 liquidation date and now stands at 2,129 claims.
+Guarantee Insurance Company's liquidation impacted over 8,000 policyholders and FWCIGA has paid in excess of \$48 million in loss claims and \$2.1 million in returned premium claims.
+Every liquidation has unique challenges, but working together with the Wisconsin and Florida liquidation offices with coordination from the National Conference of Insurance Guaranty Funds minimizes disruptions to policyholders and claimants.
+Our efforts have focused on making sure Florida claimants and policyholders have the information they need about the liquidation process and that injured workers continue to receive their workers' compensation benefits timely.